Power-law Bianchi type I inflation with multiple vector fields: Model setup

-which measure the corresponding spatial deviations from an isotropy along $y$-, $z$-, and $x$-axes, respectively.
-Note that when two of the anisotropies are equal, say $X_b=X_c$, we can use the coordinate transformation $z\rightarrow c(t)z/b(t)$ to make the scale factors $b(t)$ and $c(t)$ equal to each other and then recover the Bianchi type I metric that is locally rotationally symmetric about $x$-axis (denoted by the $x$-rsBI metric for short) and has the following form,
+which measure the corresponding spatial deviations from isotropy along the $y$-, $z$-, and $x$-axes, respectively.
+Note that when two of the anisotropies are equal, say $X_b=X_c$, we can use the coordinate transformation $z\rightarrow c(t)z/b(t)$ to equalize the scale factors $b(t)$ and $c(t)$ and then recover the Bianchi type I metric that is locally rotationally symmetric about the $x$-axis (denoted by the $x$-rsBI metric for short) and has the following form,

 where $\sigma(t)\equiv \sigma_b(t)=\sigma_c(t)$.
 Similarly, when $X_a=X_b=X_c$ (and consequently they are all equal to zero), we obtain the well-known FLRW metric as